CRD716/SCPSLAutosplitter/README.md

 # SCPSLAutosplitter

+## How to use
-Settings in Livesplit needed (you can go in the code and change stuff if you want to customize): </br>
+Install python, and run `pip install Pillow` and `pip install Pynput` Settings in Livesplit needed (you can go in the code and change stuff if you want to customize): </br>
 Split hotkey: F7 </br>
 Stop hotkey: F6 </br>

 You may want to set the start time to ~half a second as it takes a small amount of time by default for the program to check if you've started.

+Run the .py file

 ## FAQ/Troubleshooting
 It's not detecting my start! : Go in and mess with the ranges, as well as the getpixel(x,y) values.
 It will have to be trial and error. </br>